nadavk2002/a1-ghd3/README.md

 Grading
 ---

-Grades are on a 120 point scale.
+Grades are on a 120-point scale.
 96 points will be graded for functionality: the program does what the assignment requests with an informative README.

 We will use Google Chrome to view submissions.